 Although acute inflammation is a fundamental physiologic response of multicellular organisms to infection and injury, unresolved and chronic inflammation can have significant pathophysiologic consequences.
 This course examines the cellular components, inflammatory mediators and their mechanisms of action, and therapeutic modulation of inflammation.
 The format includes lectures on inflammatory components of selected diseases and student-led discussions of review and research papers.
-2 cr, Spring sem.
+2 cr, Fall sem.

 Biochemical Aspects of Neurotransmitters and Chemical Mediators

 Prereq: consent of instructor.
 Lectures and discussions on biosynthesis, inactivation, receptors, and signaling mechanisms of neurotransmitters and chemical mediators including GABA, glutamate, acetylcholine, catecholamines, purines, peptides, prostaglandins, and histamines.
 Staff.
 2 cr, Spring sem.